Louisville is new No. 1, unranked Michigan goes to No. 4 - WHIZ News

 A season of parity is taking a toll in the AP Top 25.

 No. 2 Kansas, coming off the Maui Invitational title, had three first-place votes and No. 5 Virginia received five.
-Maryland rose to No. 3 in a week when every spot in the poll changed from last week.
+Maryland rose to No. 3 — the Terrapins’ highest ranking since hitting No. 2 in 2015-16 — in a week when every spot in the poll changed from last week.

 Michigan (7-0) knocked off Iowa State, No. 7 North Carolina and No. 9 Gonzaga to win the Battle 4 Atlantis title in the Bahamas.
 The Wolverines were rewarded with nine first-place votes and matched Kansas in 1989 for the biggest jump from being unranked in the history of the poll that dates to 1949.